Octarines/FoundryHourglass/README.md

 + **Update Selected** - Will update an existing selected Preset with currently entered options.
 If the title field has been changed, the name of the preset will also be updated.
 If no _Preset is selected from the dropdown, this button will be disabled_.
 + **Delete Selected** - Will delete an existing selected preset. _If no Preset is selected from the dropdown, this button will be disabled_.

+## End Sound
+Games masters can choose to play a sound at the end of the timer duration by selecting it from the "End Sound" dropdown in the options window.

+![Hourglass Window][9]

+Once selected, the sound can be previewed (in the GM's client only) by pressing the "Play" button on the right of the dropdown.

+There are a range of pre-loaded sounds to choose from.
+The GM may alternatively choose to add their own sound from a file by selecting "Select from audio file...".
+Once selected, the GM can use the file picker to select a previously uploaded audio file or upload a new one.

+When an End Sound is selected, this sound will play in all clients where the timer window appears once the timer duration has elapsed.

+## Pausing
+Once a timer has been created, the countdown can be paused by clicking the "pause" button in the top right of the timer window.

+![Hourglass Window][10]

+This will cause the animation to stop playing and for the words "(Paused)" to appear in the text area of the window.
+In the case where "Display time as text" has been selected, the "(Paused)" indicator will be appended to the remaining time.

+![Hourglass Window][11]

+To resume the countdown, the GM can simply press the "Resume" button (which has replaced the "Pause" button) in the top right of the window.

+Both the "Pause" and "Resume" buttons are only visible for users with GM role.

 ## Popout!
 The Popout! module is disabled for Hourglass Timer windows due to compatibility issues.